Waldorf-Inspired Virtual Classes

 Math

 The Class 7 math main lesson is Introduction to Algebra where the student is challenged to deal with “unknowns”, which before now, might have been an intimidating task.
 During this main lesson, equations are simplified and evaluated, and formulas such as temperature conversion formulas, Gauss’s formula, Euclid’s perfect number formula, and Galileo’s Law of Falling Bodies make the word problems meaningful and rich in background story.
-We also introduce positive and negative numbers using all four operations.
+We also introduce positive and negative numbers and all four operations on them.
 Formulas are never given blindly, rather, students are given time to explore and discover during math work.
 This allows the Class 7 students to get out of “the box” and explore their desire to think “out of the box”.

 Science

 Science continues the study of Physics from Class 6.
 Chemistry I and Astronomy II are also studied this year.
 Students are immersed in hands-on phenomenological science demonstrations and experiments.
 They are allowed to experience the phenomena before an explanation is given so concepts are felt on a deeper level and do not remain abstract.
 Experiencing the phenomena before the teacher offers an explanation also forms the basis for critical thinking, allowing students to form questions themselves which is so powerful and makes the learning much more memorable.
 In Chemistry, we study topics such as combustion, acids & bases, the limestone cycle, and the nitrogen cycle.
-In Physics, we study mechanics, pressure, and simple machines, and we make working models of these machines.
+In Physics, we study mechanics, sound &/or light, and simple machines, and we make working models of these machines.
 Physics and Chemistry lessons include weekly lab work and hands-on experimentation.
 Astronomy II explores the biographies of astronomers such as Copernicus, Brahe, and Kepler.
 Kepler’s laws of planetary motion are studied and students are led to discover planetary retrograde motion through precise scientific diagramming.

 Language Arts